projectsyn/k8s-object-dumper/README.md

 validations
 ```

-To enable informative logging output for non-error cases, set `$DEBUG` to a non-empty value.
+To enable informative logging output for non-error cases, set the `-D` argument.

 ## Contributing and license